Hillbilly Elegy

-Hillbilly Elegy: A Memoir of a Family and Culture in Crisis is a bestselling 2016 memoir by J. D. Vance about the Appalachian values of his Kentucky family and the social and socioeconomic problems of his hometown of Middletown, Ohio, where his mother's parents moved when they were young.

-In 2020 it was adapted into a film directed by Ron Howard and starring Glenn Close and Amy Adams.
+Hillbilly Elegy: A Memoir of a Family and Culture in Crisis is a 2016 memoir by JD Vance about the Appalachian values of his family from Kentucky and the socioeconomic problems of his hometown of Middletown, Ohio, where his mother's parents moved when they were young.
+It was adapted into the 2020 film Hillbilly Elegy, directed by Ron Howard and starring Glenn Close and Amy Adams.

+Later, Vance progressed in public service, becoming a senator from Ohio in 2023 and the vice president of the United States in 2025.

 Summary

-Vance describes his upbringing and family background while growing up in the city of Middletown, Ohio.
-He writes about a family history of poverty and low-paying, physical jobs that have since disappeared or worsened in their guarantees, and compares this life with his perspective after leaving it.
+Vance describes his upbringing and family background while growing up in Middletown, Ohio, where his mother and her family had moved after World War II from Breathitt County, Kentucky.

-Though Vance was raised in Middletown, his mother and her family were from Breathitt County, Kentucky.
-Their Appalachian values include traits like loyalty and love of country, despite social issues including violence and verbal abuse.
-He recounts his grandparents' alcoholism and abuse, and his unstable mother's history of drug addictions and failed relationships.
-Vance's grandparents eventually reconciled and became his de facto guardians.
-He was pushed by his tough but loving grandmother, and eventually Vance was able to leave Middletown to attend Ohio State University and Yale Law School.
+Vance states that their Appalachian culture valued traits such as loyalty and love of country despite family violence and verbal abuse.
+Vance recounts his grandparents' alcoholism as well as his mother's history of drug addictions and failed relationships.
+Vance's grandparents reconciled and became his guardians.
+His strict but loving grandmother pushed Vance, who went on to complete undergraduate studies at Ohio State University and earned a Juris Doctor degree from Yale Law School.

-Alongside his personal history, Vance raises questions such as the responsibility of his family and people for their own misfortune.
-Vance blames hillbilly culture and its supposed encouragement of social rot.
-Comparatively, he feels that economic insecurity plays a much lesser role.
-To lend credence to his argument, Vance regularly relies on personal experience.
-As a grocery store checkout cashier, he watched welfare recipients talk on cell phones although the working Vance could not afford one.
-His resentment of those who seemed to profit from poor behavior while he struggled, especially combined with his values of personal responsibility and tough love, is presented as a microcosm of the reason for Appalachia's overall political swing from strong Democratic Party to strong Republican affiliations.
-Likewise, he recounts stories intended to showcase a lack of work ethic including the story of a man who quit after expressing dislike over his job's hours and posted to social media about the "Obama economy", as well as a co-worker, with a pregnant girlfriend, who would skip work.
+Vance raises questions about the responsibility of his family and local people for their misfortunes.
+Vance suggests that hillbilly culture fosters social disintegration and economic insecurity in Appalachia.
+He cites a personal experience where, while working as a grocery store cashier, he saw welfare recipients with cell phones when he could not afford one.

+Vance's antipathy toward those who seemed to profit from poor behavior while he struggled is presented as a rationale for Appalachia's political swing from voting Democratic to a strong Republican affiliation.
+Vance tells stories highlighting the lack of work ethic of the local people, including the story of a man who quit his job after expressing dislike over his work hours, and a co-worker with a pregnant girlfriend who skipped work unexcused.

 Publication

-The book was popularized by an interview with the author published by The American Conservative in late July 2016.
+In July 2016, Hillbilly Elegy was popularized by an interview with Vance in The American Conservative.
 The volume of requests briefly disabled the website.
-Halfway through the next month, The New York Times wrote that the title had remained in the top ten Amazon bestsellers since the interview's publication.
+Halfway through August, The New York Times wrote that the title had remained in the top ten Amazon bestsellers since the interview's publication.

-Vance credits his Yale contract law professor Amy Chua as the "authorial godmother" of the book.
+Vance has credited his Yale contract law professor Amy Chua as the "authorial godmother" of the book, as she persuaded him to write the memoir.